DIDSR/DIDSR-TiGER/Detection/README.md

 We train a binary segmentation U-Net model with the InceptionV3 as backend.
 Imagenet pretrained weights are used to initialize the weights and biases.
 The input patches to the network are rescaled from [0,255] to [0,1].
 The loss function is a binary cross entropy loss.
 We train the network for 1 epoch with a batch size of 32.
 ADAM is chosen as the optimizer with a fixed learning rate of 0.001.

-Example of model's predicitons on three test patches:
+Examples of model's prediciton on three test patches:

 ![image](https://user-images.githubusercontent.com/68286434/181013799-de0fe60c-562f-45c4-b02a-9644b598918c.png)
 ![image](https://user-images.githubusercontent.com/68286434/181013818-0794c709-5978-4e27-a343-61eecb1e225e.png)